bruneaug/DShield-SIEM/Troubleshooting/Manually_Update_Management_Kibana_Saved_Objects.md

 ![image](https://github.com/bruneaug/DShield-SIEM/assets/48228401/476e03cd-88ae-40b5-a7ad-6ad7757a6bf2)

 ## Import the Updated Dashboards
-The current or updated dashboard can be downloaded from Github using curl (Windows & Linux) as follow:<br>
+The current or updated dashboard can be downloaded from Github using curl (in Windows Download directory & Linux) as follow:<br>

 curl -LJO https://github.com/bruneaug/DShield-SIEM/blob/main/Troubleshooting/dshield_sensor_8.14.0.ndjson